 Hanoi, the capital city of Vietnam, is an intriguing city for many reasons.
 Though Hanoi is the second largest city in the country behind Ho Chi Minh City, it is far less cosmopolitan and traditional Vietnamese culture is much more apparent there.
 In fact, aside from a recent construction boom in Hanoi, much of the colonial and post-War era infrastructure is still in use.
 The wear and tear on old buildings and streets are what gives Hanoi its rustic and quaint character, and the relaxed lifestyle of the people there almost feels like you are stepping back in time.
 That, coupled with Hanoi’s rich history, makes a trip to Hanoi a multi-faceted experience.

-Hanoi is also the gateway to Northern Vietnam.
+Hanoi is also the travel gateway to Northern Vietnam.
 If you plan on visiting the northern rice fields near Sapa, Halong Bay or Ninh Binh province, it is convenient to travel through Hanoi.
-Although many travelers simply think of Hanoi as a quick transit city, we urge you to stop in Hanoi for at least two days and truly appreciate all that this city has to offer.
-Here are our suggestions for what to do and see if you have two days in Hanoi as part of our Custom Itineraries for Vietnam series.
+Although many travelers simply think of Hanoi as a quick transit city, we urge you to stop in Hanoi for at least two days in order to truly appreciate all the cultural things that this city has to offer.
+Here are our things to do in Hanoi suggestions for what to do and see if you have two days in Hanoi as part of our Custom Itineraries for Vietnam series.